ethereumbook/ethereumbook/src/chapter_3.md

 **MetaMask**

-// TODO: add chapter 2 reference link here [MetaMask](https://metamask.io), introduced in [Chapter 2](add-link), is a versatile browser-based wallet, RPC client, and basic contract explorer.
+[MetaMask](https://metamask.io), introduced in [Chapter 2](https://masteringethereum.xyz/chapter_2.html#getting-started-with-metamask), is a versatile browser-based wallet, RPC client, and basic contract explorer.
 It is available on Chrome, Firefox, Opera, and Brave Browser.

 **Phantom**